 Time in Ethiopia

 In Ethiopian society the 24-hour day begins at sunrise, with the day divided into 12 hours each of daylight and nighttime.
 The time-of-day falls 6 hours behind Western time, which means midday begins at 0600 rather than 1200 and midnight at 1800 rather than 2400.
 Therefore, a 9 AM meeting in Ethiopia would correspond to 3 PM in Western culture.
 This time difference poses opportunities for confusion and tardiness.
 Also, the time zone is 8 hours ahead of Eastern Standard Time or 3 hours ahead of Greenwich Mean Time.

 9. AESTHETICS AND RECREATION

 Attire

 Ethiopians are a proud people and believe it is important to be dignified in one's behavior and appearance.
-To them the way one dresses makes a statement about that person's attitude and self worth.
+To them the way one dresses makes a statement about that person's attitude and self-worth.
 Ethiopia is a conservative society where dress is modest for both them and their foreign guests.
-Ethiopian men

-and women working as professionals or in office environments typically wear Western-style clothing, while other people wear traditional attire.
+Ethiopian men and women working as professionals or in office environments typically wear Western-style clothing, while other people wear traditional attire.

 For example, both men and women may wear shammas, a type of cotton shawl worn in a variety of ways.
 Shammas made from a heavier weave are known as gabis, whereas netellas are more scarf-like and are made from a light gauze-like cotton fabric.
 They are commonly worn for formal occasions, with men wearing them around their waist.
 Both types of shammas are often white and bordered with colorful pattern pieces (tilets).

-White is also a common color for women's dresses (abesha kemis) and men's long shirts and accompanying trousers.
+kemis) and men's long shirts and accompanying trousers.
 Some of the pastoral groups in the Ethiopian lowlands, such as the Afar and Somalis, wear light cloth shirits wrapped around the body, which are not only comfortable but also conform to Muslim clothing restrictions.

 During holidays and other important occasions, Ethiopians of the northern and central regions wear traditional white cotton clothing decorated with various designs depicting a symbol of an Orthodox cross (see p.2 of Religion & Spirituality).

+Recreation

-Recreation All Ethiopians enjoy visiting friends and relatives and attending local parks (Menafesha) and markets.
+All Ethiopians enjoy visiting friends and relatives and attending local parks (Menafesha) and markets.
 Of note, Addis Ababa is said to have Africa's largest market called the Mercato.
-Urban AESTHETICS & RECREATION people routinely watch television, attend sporting events and movies, eat at restaurants, and take their children out for desserts.
+Urban people routinely watch television, attend sporting events and movies, eat at restaurants, and take their children out for desserts.
 Few rural residents have electricity and typically attend community events and play with their children.
 Chess, checkers, and cards are favorite games.
 Soccer and track-and-field are the most popular sports, and in rural areas, sports also include gena (similar to field hockey) and gugs (horse racing).
 Rural women usually do not play sports but socialize at home.

 Distance running: Ethiopians are exceptionally proud of their distance runners, who have been highly successful in the international sports arena.
 For example, at the 2004 Summer Olympics 7 of the 12 medalists in the men's and women's 5,000 and 10,000 meter events were Ethiopian.
 One medalist, Meseret Defar, held the world record for the 5,000 meter event and was awarded the 2007 Female Athlete of the Year by the International Association of Athletics Federation.